tlake/interview_practice_2020/README.md

 - [ ] quicksort
 - [ ] merge sort
 - [ ] bubble sort
+- [x] breadth-first search of a binary search tree
+- [x] depth-first (pre-order) search of a binary search tree
 - [x] breadth-first traversal of a binary search tree
 - [x] in-order traversal of a binary search tree
 - [x] pre-order traversal of a binary search tree